Scioto County Court Records

 Forms and self-representation:

 The Probate Court provides forms through its website for estate administration, guardianship, adoption, and other proceedings.
-Individuals who represent themselves are expected to understand and follow the Ohio Revised Code, the Rules of Superintendence, local court rules, and the Ohio Rules of Civil Procedure.
+If you represent yourself, you are expected to understand and follow the Ohio Revised Code, the Rules of Superintendence, local court rules, and the Ohio Rules of Civil Procedure.
 Court staff cannot provide legal advice.
-Those needing assistance are encouraged to consult an attorney or contact Southeastern Ohio Legal Services for potential free or low-cost help.
+If you need assistance, consider consulting an attorney or reaching out to Southeastern Ohio Legal Services for potential free or low-cost help.

 Adoption records: